dorissuzukiesmerio/Analysis_loans_deliquency/HOPEAnalysis_Delinquency_Rates.md

 - Include other variables that the literature has given evidence to be relevant in analyzing loan delinquency : location, occupation, purpose of the loan
 - Create variable : count of other of loans per customer, and date difference between disbursements
 - Small detail : Calculate age at disbursement, create age categories

+Questions:

+- What is the unit of the DisbursedAmount ?